-Chocolate is a delicious and popular food that is found in a range of desserts, snacks, and drinks.
-However, for some individuals, it can cause an allergic reaction.
-Because chocolate has a variety of ingredients, the reaction could be due to any one of them.
+Some people may have an allergy to chocolate.
+Because chocolate has a variety of ingredients, the allergic reaction could be due to any one of them.

 In this article, we discuss the causes of chocolate allergies and the most common symptoms.
 We also explain when to seek help, and how chocolate allergies differ from chocolate sensitivity.